-"The first and fundamental structure for "human ecology" is the family, in which man receives his first formative ideas about truth and goodness, and learns what it means to love and to be loved, and thus what it actually means to be a person.
+The first and fundamental structure for "human ecology" is the family, in which man receives his first formative ideas about truth and goodness, and learns what it means to love and to be loved, and thus what it actually means to be a person.
 Here we mean the family founded on marriage, in which the mutual gift of self by husband and wife creates an environment in which children can be born and develop their potentialities, become aware of their dignity and prepare to face their unique and individual destiny.
 But it often happens that people are discouraged from creating the proper conditions for human reproduction and are led to consider themselves and their lives as a series of sensations to be experienced rather than as a work to be accomplished.
 The result is a lack of freedom, which causes a person to reject a commitment to enter into a stable relationship with another person and to bring children into the world, or which leads people to consider children as one of the many "things" which an individual can have or not have, according to taste, and which compete with other possibilities.

 It is necessary to go back to seeing the family as the sanctuary of life.
-The family is indeed sacred: it is the place in which life - the gift of God - can be properly welcomed and protected against the many attacks to which it is exposed, and can develop in accordance with what constitutes authentic human growth.
-In the face of the so-called culture of death, the family is the heart of the culture of life."15
+The family is indeed sacred: it is the place in which life-the gift of God-can be properly welcomed and protected against the many attacks to which it is exposed, and can develop in accordance with what constitutes authentic human growth.
+In the face of the so-called culture of death, the family is the heart of the culture of life.22

-4. We should promote the dignity of work and the promotion of a morally-informed capitalism.16 Work is a permanent feature of humankind's design, dignity, and destiny within a Judeo-Christian perspective.
-Work was initiated in the Garden of Eden prior to the Fall ("fill the earth and subdue it, and have dominion" Gen 1:28, 2:15).
-Accordingly, DeKoster suggests, "Work is the form in which we make ourselves useful to others."17 It is also a labor of love, as the Apostle Paul teaches according to John Tayler, "Work is meant to be an act of love.
-Paul celebrates the work, labour, and endurance of the Thessalonians as the proper products, and therefore, evidence, of their faith, love, and hope in Jesus."18 Furthermore, the dignity of work is affirmed from the examples of both Jesus and Paul as common laborers-one a builder (Gk, tekton, Mk 6:3), the other a tentmaker or leatherworker (Acts 18:3).
+4. We should encourage the dignity of work and promote a morally informed capitalism.23 Work is a permanent feature of humankind's design, dignity, and destiny within a Judeo-Christian perspective.
+Work was initiated in the Garden of Eden prior to the Fall ("fill the earth and subdue it, and have dominion," Genesis 1:28; 2:15).
+Conservative evangelical scholars Lester DeKoster and John Taylor develop a representative view on these matters.
+Accordingly, DeKoster suggests, "Work is the form in which we make ourselves useful to others."24 It is also a labor of love, as the Apostle Paul teaches.
+According to John Taylor, "Work is meant to be an act of love.
+Paul celebrates the work, labour, and endurance of the Thessalonians as the proper products, and therefore, evidence, of their faith, love, and hope in Jesus."25 Furthermore, the dignity of work is affirmed from the examples of both Jesus and Paul as common laborers-one a builder (in Greek, tektōn, Mark 6:3), the other a tentmaker or leatherworker (Acts 18:3).

 Yet what context best facilitates fulfillment of these ends?
-Economists Claar and Klay argue that a just and abundant society must sustain a balanced relationship among three important sectors of society: a) strong moral and cultural institutions, including churches, b) political democracy, and c) a relatively free market.
-Societies with such a foundation "respect the freedom of human agency and provide an especially fertile environment for human flourishing under God's care."19 According to Claar historical evidence readily exposes the failures of alternate economic systems with patterns of "inefficiency, restricted freedom of choice for groups and individuals, and relatively poor living standards."20 Alternatively, Claar and Klay affirm that free markets are "one way in which God's providence works to sustain and bless humankind."21
+Evangelical economists Victor Claar and Robin Klay argue that a just and abundant society must sustain a balanced relationship among three important sectors of that society: (1) strong moral and cultural institutions, including churches; (2) political democracy; and (3) a relatively free market.
+Societies with such a foundation "respect the freedom of human agency and provide an especially fertile environment for human flourishing under God's care."
+According to Claar, historical evidence readily exposes the failures of alternate economic systems with patterns of "inefficiency, restricted freedom of choice for groups and individuals, and relatively poor living standards."
+Alternatively, Claar and Klay affirm that free markets are "one way in which God's providence works to sustain and bless humankind."